arafathossain01/JavaScript/README.md

 let result = addar(10,20);
 ```
-- If we can hold a function in a variable must be have a return value of those function.
+- If we want to hold a function in a variable must be have a return value of those function.